 Search8 Results

-This Policy prohibits (i) all forms of Discrimination and Harassment based on Protected Status; (ii) Sexual Violence and Sexual Exploitation, (iii) Stalking and Interpersonal Violence, which need not be based on an individual’s Protected Status; (iv) Complicity for knowingly assisting in an act that violates this Policy; and (iv) Retaliation against an individual because of their good faith participation in the reporting, investigation, or adjudication of violations of this Policy.
+This Policy prohibits all forms of Discrimination and Harassment based on Protected Status; Sexual Assault and Sexual Exploitation, Stalking and Interpersonal Violence, which need not be based on an individual’s Protected Status; Complicity for knowingly assisting in an act that violates this Policy; Retaliation against an individual because of their good faith participation in the reporting, investigation, or adjudication of violations of this Policy; and other associated conduct.

-This document sets forth procedures for reporting, investigating, and responding to Discrimination, Harassment (including Sexual or Gender-Based Harassment and Sexual Violence), Interpersonal Violence, Stalking, Complicity, and Retaliation involving a University employee as the Responding Party.
+This document sets forth procedures for the reporting and resolution of complaints of Discrimination, Harassment and related misconduct including Sex-Based Harassment, Sexual Assault, Interpersonal Violence, Stalking, Complicity, and Retaliation involving a University employee as the Responding Party.

 The University is committed to providing an inclusive and welcoming environment for all members of our community.
 The University values safety, diversity, education, and equity and is firmly committed to maintaining a campus environment free from Sexual Harassment.
 This Policy is grounded in Title IX of the Education Amendments Act of 1972 (“Title IX”) and its implementing regulations.